noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		- timeley: displayed at the right time for time sensitive events
 		- precise: offer enough info so that the user can make a decision without clicking through to the app
 		- relevant - make the notification relevant to the users needs
+	- never prompt the user to receive notifications as soon as they land on your app
+		- they have no context at this time
+		- find a more appropritate time to receive notifications
+		- e.g. when the user is configuring their communication settings, after the user completes a critical task, when they return to your site (after they are a known user who uses your app)

 ### TODO (not in order, but start at the top cuz fuck it)
 	- [push notifications docs](https://developers.google.com/web/ilt/pwa/introduction-to-push-notifications)